tylim88/Firelord/README.md

 nested.doc('123456').set(flatten(data, {})) // ok, see explanation for 2nd argument `{}` in 1st caveat
 nested.doc('123456').update(flatten(data, {})) // ok, see explanation for 2nd argument `{}` in 1st caveat
 ```

+As for query, since the type is flatten, just query like you would normally query in firelord.

 ### Caveat 1